 Nathan is excited to develop and expand YDS's event offerings and is particularly passionate about facilitating opportunities for students to engage with international relations.

 Marketing and Communications Director

 Kelly is studying Law and Arts (Human Rights/International Relations) at Monash University.
 She has volunteered extensively for a range of non-profits, including Inner Melbourne Community Legal Centre and the Coalition for the International Criminal Court, developing a passion for elevating the image of non-profits in the field of law and justice.
 Kelly studied at Leiden University for 6 months, specialising in EU law and policy.
-She now works as a podcast host and producer for The Good Morning Podcast and The Kindness Hub, as well as a Youth Development and Communications Officer at Loddon Campaspe Multicultural Services.
+She is experienced at marketing and communications for NGOs, most recently having co-designed a COVID-19 communications campaign for migrant and refugee communities in regional Victoria.

 Kelly is excited to build and elevate the brand image and platform of YDS to strengthen YDS' events, publications and podcast.